 Manufacturing is quickly becoming a digital industry.
 The days of relying on paper blueprints and hand-written notes are gone.
 Today, manufacturers are using digital tools to design and produce products.
 This shift to digital manufacturing is known as the “digital thread.”
-The digital thread is a concept that exists for a few decades, but digital transformation gave a new life and purpose to the digital thread.
+The digital thread is a concept that has existed for a few decades, but digital transformation gave a new life and purpose to the digital thread.

 The digital thread connects pieces of information in the product lifecycle together.
 It starts with the product designer, who creates a 3D model of the product using computer-aided design (CAD) software.
-CAD data is organized in so-called design data structure, which is simply a representation of design documents – CAD assemblies, parts, and drawings.
+CAD data is organized in the so-called design data structure, which is simply a representation of design documents – CAD assemblies, parts, and drawings.
 CAD data is used to produce an engineering structure (often called EBOM) and used as a full product data representation.
 These two designs and EBOM are intertwined and pieces of design and engineering items are connected (thread).
-Releasing BOM will create immutable structures representing data that are then used for production planning and procurement, ordering and actually making stuff.
+Releasing BOM will create immutable structures representing data that are then used for production planning and procurement, ordering, and actually making stuff.
 CAD data can be passed to POs as well as to work orders and CNC machines for production operations.

 Digital Workflow and Logical Data Model

-OpenBOM allows you to organize a fully digital workflow from the early design stages helping design engineers to organize their CAD files, manage design versions, perform design collaboration, later create engineering BOM, attach documents, manage release processes, move data to production planning, manage POs and build final products to be shipped to customers.
+OpenBOM allows you to organize a fully digital workflow from the early design stages helping design engineers organize their CAD files, manage design versions, perform design collaboration, later create engineering BOM, attach documents, manage release processes, move data to production planning, manage POs and build final products to be shipped to customers.

 The following picture gives you a full scope of OpenBOM Digital Workflow end to end supporting all stages of product development.

-OpenBOM flexible data model provides tools and data management capabilities to create objects, manage relationships, and support data handover between multiple stages of product development and manufacturing processes.
+OpenBOM’s flexible data model provides tools and data management capabilities to create objects, manage relationships, and support data handover between multiple stages of product development and manufacturing processes.
 You can check out the following picture for full details.

 OpenBOM dedicated services provide you with tools and support for each step in the logic model above.